 This report does not make any promise or guarantee that a particular drug or treatment regimen will be effective or helpful in the treatment of disease in any patient.
-This report also makes no promise or guarantee that a drug with a potential clinical benefit will in fact provide no clinical benefit.
+This report also makes no promise or guarantee that a drug with a potential clinical benefit will in fact provide a clinical benefit or that a drug with potential lack of clinical benefit will in fact provide no clinical benefit.
 Exact Sciences expressly disclaims and makes no representation or warranties whatsoever relating, directly or indirectly, to this review of evidence or identified scientific literature, the conclusions drawn from it or any of the information set forth in this report that is derived from such review, including information and conclusions relating to therapeutic agents that are included or omitted from this report.
 This assay has not been validated on decalcified tissues.
 Results should be interpreted with caution given the possibility of false negative results on decalcified specimens.